Last updated: March 28, 2022

 When you set it up, you can connect your existing calendar (such as Google Calendar) and define when people can schedule meeting times with you.
 For example, you can choose to only allow people to book times with you in the afternoons with the exception of a particular weekday where you take calls all day long.

 You then get a personal link you can add to your emails and email signatures.
 When people book a slot, it automatically appears in both you and the other party’s calendar along with joining details.

-Calendly’s free plan goes a long way, paid plan offers more features and customizability.
+Calendly’s free plan goes a long way, and its paid plan offers more features and customizability.
 What’s more, you can use our Calendly and Pipedrive integration to automatically have a new Pipedrive activity created once someone has scheduled a meeting.
 The integration will also create new contacts if the person who has scheduled the Calendly meeting is not in your CRM already.

 Sometimes, the best marketing is no marketing and marketing at an unwelcome time is also known by the name of “spam”.